Mungyi/chaopli.github.io/_posts/2015-10-14-cuda_latencies.md

   the maximum number of registers per thread (255).

 * Number of maximum active blocks (per SM) determines the number of active warps working concurrently in a SM.
-The $Occupancy=Active Warps/Maximum Active Warps$.
+The Occupancy=Active Warps/Maximum Active Warps.

 * Potential occupancy limiters:
   * Register usage